GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ’ macro is used in

-the SYNOPSIS section with section two or
+the Synopsis section with section two or

 three functions.
 It is neither callable nor parsed.